Tutti noi conosciamo le regioni d’Italia anche se magari non ci siamo stati personalmente.

 Brands is also a perfect destination for lovers of outdoor sports activities such as hiking and mountain biking and nature.

 The Sibillini and Gran Sasso national parks are perfect settings for those seeking this type of vacation.

 - you are a lover of outdoor sports;

-- you don’t like crowded places.
+- don’t like crowded locations.

-I recommend you to visit Lazio if:
+I recommend visiting Latium if:

 - you have never visited Rome;

 - you are a lover of the history of Archaeology;

 - you are an art lover;